 "But, but...."
 Alan breathed in again and tried to collect his thoughts.
 "Um, thank you.
 I would appreciate the paracetamol."
 He paused and, after looking long and hard at his boss, decided to go for broke.
 "I would also like to talk about a promotion and a pay rise."

 "Of course old boy, you are obviously more business minded than I gave you credit for.
 Don't push your luck and ask me for a company car though, there's a good lad."
 Kevin paused.
 "Right then: my office, ten minutes and we'll sort things out for you.
 Do we have a deal?"
 He held out the now human looking hand and looked expectantly at Alan.

 "Um, okay."
 They shook hands and Kevin made to move towards the door but stopped when Alan cleared his throat.
 Kevin turned expectantly and waited for him to say something.

 "You didn't tell me what you were."

 Kevin smiled.
-“Let's just say I'm not from round here and leave it at that shall we?
+"Let's just say I'm not from round here and leave it at that shall we?
 And to forestall your next question, yes, I am the only one working for the company and probably one of only a few left in the world.
-Mr Granger is actually human despite all evidence to the contrary, even if that thing in there does appear to have a life of its own.
-I'll see you in a minute.”
+Mr Granger is actually human despite all evidence to the contrary, even if that thing in cubicle three does appear to have a life of its own.
+I'll see you in a minute."

-He unlocked the door and left the toilet, leaving Alan to collect himself.
+He unlocked the main door and left the toilet, leaving Alan to collect himself.
 After spending a few seconds drying his hands and steadying his racing heartbeat he moved towards the door but paused with hand over the door handle.